 - Full-face panoramic design with a large visor to enable a wide-angle view

 - Hypoallergenic inner mask prevents fogging, even under hard use

 - Tested resistance to mustard gas penetration for nearly 30 hours

 - Fits up to 2 standard 40-mm 1/7” NATO filter cartridges (widely available with varying protection levels)

 - Comes with a pre-installed hydration system and canteen.
 The canteen has a capacity of 900ml.

-- Compatible with CamelBak water bladders with a Type A or M adapter (not included)
+- Compatible with CamelBak water bladders with a Type M adapter (not included)

 - Used for industrial, agricultural, law enforcement, professional rescue, specialized welding, construction and painting applications

 - Conforms to European quality and sustainability standards, marked with the CE symbol